-Congenital toxoplasmosis is a disease that occurs in fetuses infected with Toxoplasma gondii (a protozoan parasite).
+Congenital toxoplasmosis is a disease that occurs in fetuses infected with Toxoplasma gondii, a protozoan parasite, which is transmitted from mother to fetus.
 It can cause miscarriage or stillbirth.
 It can also cause serious and progressive visual, hearing, motor, cognitive, and other problems in a child.

 There are approximately 400 to 4,000 cases of congenital toxoplasmosis each year in the United States.